msadriddinov1994gmailcom/Flixster/README.md

 **Flow Navigation** (Screen to Screen)

-* Forced SplashActivity -> Account creation if no log in is available.
+* Forced SplashActivity -> displays a very brief intoduction with app logo.
-* Cloth Selection (Or Queue if Optional) -> send a request to server to send back a list of items for sale along side with each item's information.
+* Now_playing screen - sends a request to server to send back a list of movies which are currently being played at theatre.
-* Checkout -> show a list of items in thebasket, give user selection of addresses from thier address book, and ask user to fill payment information.
+* Trending screen - sends a request to server to send back a list of movies which are trending at theatre.
-* Profile -> request to a server to send back currentuser info along with thier life-time orders
+* Upcoming screen  - sends a request to server to send back a list of movies which are upcoming at theatre.

 ## Wireframes
 <img src="https://github.com/msadriddinov1994gmailcom/Flixster/blob/master/Images/Diagram.png" width=600>